gulrak/cadmium/README.md

 classic CHIP-8 that does not wait for vertical blank on sprite draws.

 ```
-USAGE: bin/cadmium.app/Contents/MacOS/cadmium [options] ...
+USAGE: cadmium [options] ...
 OPTIONS:

 General Options:
   --draw-dump
     Dump screen after every draw when in trace mode.

+  --dump-interpreter <arg>
+    Dump the given interpreter in a local file named '<interpreter>.ram' and exit

+  --dump-library-nickel
+    Dump library table for Nickel

   --opcode-json
     Dump opcode information as JSON to stdout

-  --random-gen <arg>
-    Select a predictable random generator used for trace log mode (rand-lgc or counting)

-  --random-seed <arg>
-    Select a random seed for use in combination with --random-gen, default: 12345

   --screen-dump
     When in trace mode, dump the final screen content to the console